Is An Audition?

 character in the production.

-The worst thing you can do is arrive
+worst things you can do is arrive

 late to an audition.
 In addition to being unprofessional,